scientific-python/specs/meta-spec-0000.md

 All projects in the ecosystem of scientific Python projects are encouraged to discuss and adopt SPECs.

-The SPEC adoption process may vary be SPEC and should be specified in the SPEC.
+The SPEC adoption process may vary be SPEC and is specified in the SPEC.